zenml-io/blog.zenml.io/_posts/2022-03-28-zero-seven-zero-release.md

 This provides you with a completely fresh environment that only has the default local stack pre-registered, where you can work without disturbing other profiles or projects.
 You can specify both globally and on a project (folder) level which profile to default to using.
-For ease of transition, any legacy Zen repositories (projects) will automatically be migrated to a new isolated profile so you can maintain the separation you are used to:
+For ease of transition, any legacy ZenML repositories (projects) will automatically be migrated to a new isolated profile so you can maintain the separation you are used to: